MarkMelotto/BEP/README.md

   - TEST_9:
     makes 3 plots to show the error percentage, using path length from 0 to 1 meters and 3 different decimals: 1 mwatt, .1 mwatt and .01 mwatt

+  - TEST_10:
+    calculates the intensity at a certain diameter of the laser pulse, given the power of the laser

+  - TEST_11:
+    calculates the system that this project has in mind.
+Because the detector gives a current based on the incoming intensity.
+    This means we can use Ohm's Law to calculate this current over a resistor with a potentiometer.
+    This pyfile tests/calculates if this is measureable theoretically

+  - TEST_12:
+    This file uses the same principle as TEST_11 to see what the optimal conditions would be for a reallife test setup.
+    The file prints the best result, with the parameters.

+  - TEST_13:
+    plots the difference in current between a certain humidity, for different intensities and over a certain path length

+  - TEST_14:
+    theoretically tests the whole system for different parameters and plots them.
+    Intensity is set at a reasonable amount (for the chosen detector). the different variables are distance (colomn) and resistor (rows)

+  - TEST_15:
+    has the same parameters as TEST_14, but now it theoretically calculates the difference between 2 humidity % points.
+    So it takes the i+1 humidity and subtracts the i humidity values for the voltage.

+  - TEST_16:
+    This calculates in the same way TEST_14 does, but now it has errors in measurements added.
+    So it theoretically calculates the error om resistor, diameter of the laser beam and error in path length.
+    That is why it drops to 0 at the last data point.